 - When employees are authorized to use their own equipment, the University will not assume responsibility for the cost of equipment, repair, or service.

 - University-owned or issued Equipment

-Note: While the use of non-University-owned or issued equipment is permissible, telecommuters must be in compliance with University’s policy IRM-015, Electronic Storage of Highly Sensitive Data Protection Standard for Individual-Use Electronic Devices or Media.
+Note: While the use of non-University-owned or issued equipment is permissible, telecommuters must be in compliance with University policy IRM-003, Data Protection of University Information, and specifically, Highly Sensitive Data Protection Standard for Individual-Use Electronic Devices or Media.